Death and state funeral of George H. W. Bush: Reactions

 At 12:49 a.m.
-EST on December 1, President Donald Trump tweeted that he and Melania Trump's "hearts ache with his loss and we, with the entire American people, send our prayers to the entire Bush family".
+EST on December 1, President Donald Trump tweeted that his and Melania Trump's "hearts ache with his loss and we, with the entire American people, send our prayers to the entire Bush family".
 Former president Barack Obama said that "George H. W. Bush's life is a testament to the notion that public service is a noble, joyous calling.
 And he did tremendous good along the journey."
 Former president Bill Clinton sent a statement that "Hillary and I mourn the passing of President George H.W.
 Bush, and give thanks for his great long life of service, love, and friendship.
 I will be forever grateful for the friendship we formed.
 From the moment I met him as a young governor invited to his home in Kennebunkport, I was struck by the kindness he showed to Chelsea, by his innate genuine decency, and by his devotion to Barbara, his children, and their growing brood."
 Former president Jimmy Carter also mourned his death, saying his administration was "marked by grace, civility, and social conscience."
 Former vice president Dan Quayle, who served with Bush, said that "the world mourns the loss of a great American" and that he had often told his children to look to Bush as a role model.
 Former vice president Al Gore issued a statement calling Bush a "man of integrity".
 Sylvester Turner, the mayor of Houston – where Bush resided at the time of his death – said that he joined "Houstonians in mourning the death of George Herbert Walker Bush and expressing heartfelt condolences to his children and the rest of the Bush family".